Queensland Health: 2012 restructure

+The 2011 National Health Reform Agreement was signed by all states and territories, and required the creation of local health boards and hospital networks that would be directly funded by the Commonwealth.
+In May 2012, the agreement was formalised in Queensland through legislation proposed by Lawrence Springborg, which transitioned the health districts to independent Hospital and Health Service entities.
+Under the new arrangements, each HHS would have their own board to manage and oversee health operations in that region.
+The boards are accountable to the minister for health, and the Department of Health was established as a 'system manager' to provide oversight and support to each of the services.
+These changes became effective on 1 July 2012.

+Controversy

 Jayant Patel scandal

 Queensland Health and the Bundaberg Base Hospital were involved in a scandal surrounding the employment of surgeon Jayant Patel.
 The Queensland Medical Board approved his registration and he was then quickly promoted to Director of Surgery even though he lacked specific qualifications.
 In March 2005, Rob Messenger raised concerns with Patel's medical practices in the Queensland Parliament after he was contacted by senior hospital nurse Toni Hoffman.
 Hoffman received the Order of Australia medal and 2006 Australian of the Year Local Hero Award for her role as a whistleblower.
 An inquiry into the matter known as the Morris Inquiry was started but was terminated on the grounds of perceived bias.
-A second inquiry known as the Davies Inquiry found that the Queensland Health district manager and the hospital's Director of Medical Services had mostly ignored more than 20 complaints regarding Patel.
+A second inquiry known as the Davies Inquiry found that the district manager and the hospital's Director of Medical Services had mostly ignored more than 20 complaints regarding Patel.